 Menika Dirkson is an Assistant Professor of African American History at Morgan State University.
 She received her Ph.D. in History from Temple University while her M.A. in History and B.A. in History, Latin American Studies, and Cultural Studies are from Villanova University.
 She has received grants from the Philadelphia Foundation and Thomas Jefferson University’s Arlen Specter Center for her research on police-Black community relations in Philadelphia following the Civil Rights Era.
 Dirkson’s research and writing have appeared in articles for the Urban History Association’s The Metropole and the Washington Post.
-She is currently working on a book entitled, Hope and Struggle in the Policed City: The Rise of Black Criminalization and Resistance in Philadelphia.
+She is currently working on a book entitled, Hope and Struggle in the Policed City: The Rise of Black Criminalization and Resistance in Philadelphia (New York University Press, 2024).
 You can follow her on Twitter @Philadelphian91.